3D Printing: How it Works

 - If you are not ready/willing to create your own design, you can easily purchase or download files created by other users online.

-- Once your design is created, it is converted to an STL file (STereo Lithography or Standard Tessellation Language).
-This will allow the printer to tessellate and digitally slice your model into layers.
+- Once your design is created, it is converted to an STL (STereo Lithography or Standard Tessellation Language) or 3MF file.
+This file format will allow software to prepare your model for printing.

-- The STL file, which stores your 3D object’s information, is then transferred to the printer using custom machine software.
+- The STL file, which stores your 3D object’s geometry in digital form, is then transferred to the printer using custom machine software.

 Step 3 – Choosing Materials and Parameters